miraheze/pywikibot-config/README.md

 # Adding new crontab entries

-In cron.yaml, crontab entries for your wiki is added as arrays in a top level key, where that top level key must be your wiki's database name, and each individual array results in a crontab entry.
+In cron.yaml, crontab entries for your wiki are added as arrays in a top level key, where that top level key must be your wiki's database name, and each individual array results in a crontab entry.

 Example: